Comparative evaluation of training strategies using partially labelled datasets for segmentation of white matter hyperintensities and stroke lesions in FLAIR MRI: Introduction

-White matter hyperintensities (WMH) and \acrfull{isl} are markers of cerebral \acrfull{svd}, which is a contributing factor for stroke and dementia \cite{debette2019clinical}.
-Automatic segmentation and differentiation of these chronic lesions within \acrfull{flair} \acrfull{mri} scans could facilitate early diagnosis of \acrshort{svd} and enable preventative measures and lifestyle modification to be implemented.
+White matter hyperintensities (WMH) and \acrfull{isl} are neuroimaging markers of cerebral \acrfull{svd}, a major contributing factor to stroke and dementia \cite{debette2019clinical}.
+The clinical relevance of automating the segmentation of these lesions in \acrfull{flair} \acrfull{mri} is twofold: it facilitates the early diagnosis and monitoring of SVD, and it enables the large-scale extraction of imaging biomarkers necessary for clinical research and preventative trial design.
+By executing a single consistent segmentation policy across multiple datasets, computational approaches bypass the high variance and differing implicit biases introduced by relying on multiple human annotators.

-A key challenge in the automatic differentiation of these lesions is their similar appearance in the \acrshort{flair} \acrshort{mri} sequence used for their diagnosis.
-They both present as bright focal regions within the darker brain parenchyma.
-Deep neural networks are powerful tools for learning the highly nuanced features required to separate them.
-However, these discriminatory features can only be reliably learned if training data is available with \textit{both} lesions annotated.
-Unfortunately, there are currently no publicly available datasets meeting this requirement, and privately held datasets are usually quite small.
-We consider the practical partially labelled segmentation setting, where annotated images are available for each class, but not all images have all annotations.

-The most straightforward way of tackling the partially labelled segmentation problem is to train independent binary segmentation models using the labelled data available for each class.
-Alternatively, computational resources can be reduced by training a single model, using a shared backbone but a separate segmentation head for each class, or the exact same model conditioned on the desired output class \cite{dmitriev2019learning,zhang2021dodnet,deng2022single}.
-However, these methods have the drawback of not explicitly training the dependence between classes.
-This might not be problematic in some scenarios; for instance, there is no significant spatial or semantic relationship between a car and a dog, nor do they confound each other in terms of their appearance.
-On the other hand, anatomical organs such as the liver and kidney have a clear spatial relationship.
-Meanwhile, pathological lesions like \acrshort{wmh} and \acrshort{isl} confound one another by their appearance and somewhat by spatial location in the subcortical brain matter.

-The obvious approach for explicit co-training in segmentation tasks where labels are mutually exclusive (known as multiclass problems, as opposed to multilabel problems), is to train a multiclass model which directly outputs a multiclass probability distribution for each voxel via the use of the \texttt{softmax} function.
-However, in the setting of partially labelled data, special loss functions are required.
-In an approach termed \emph{marginal loss}, the missing labels are merged with the background label and the loss is calculated over this union class and the class(es) of the available labels \cite{fang2020multi,shi2021marginal,fidon2021label}.